iollmann/TheXaroliReturn/Episode 0/ForestCave.md

 broken roof peaks.
 The road farther up the valley disappears under the water.
 THe road down the valley still looks passable though.
 It sticks to the edge of the rise up to the mountains and appears to skirt the waters as it winds off into the distance._

+Segment Completion reward, 300 xp.
+This should be enough to get the three players to level 2.